Ericsson/codechecker/docs/user_guide.md

                         WISELY AND AT YOUR OWN RISK!
 ~~~~~~~~~~~~~~~~~~~~~

-Both `--enable` and `--disable` take individual checkers or checker groups as
+Both `--enable` and `--disable` take individual checkers, checker groups or
-their argument and there can be any number of such flags specified.
+checker profiles as their argument and there can be any number of such flags
+specified.
+Flag order is important, subsequent options **overwrite** previously
+specified ones.
 For example

 ~~~
---enable core --disable core.uninitialized --enable core.uninitialized.Assign
+--enable extreme --disable core.uninitialized --enable core.uninitialized.Assign
 ~~~

-will enable every `core` checker which is not `core.uninitialized`, but
+will enable every checker of the `extreme` profile that do not belong to the
+ `core.uninitialized` group, with the exception of `core.uninitialized.Assign`,
-`core.uninitialized.Assign` will also be enabled.
+which will be enabled after all.

 Disabling certain checkers - such as the `core` group - is unsupported by
 the LLVM/Clang community, and thus discouraged.

+#### Checker profiles

+Checker profiles describe custom sets of enabled checks which can be specified
+in the `{INSTALL_DIR}/config/config.json` file.
+Three built-in options are
+available grouping checkers by their quality (measured by their false positive
+rate): `default`, `sensitive` and `extreme`.
+Detailed information about profiles
+can be retrieved by the `CodeChecker checkers` command.

+Note: `list` is a reserved keyword used to show all the available profiles and
+thus should not be used as a profile name.
+Profile names should also be
+different from checker(-group) names as they are enabled using the same syntax
+and coinciding names could cause unintended behavior.

 #### `--enable-all`